beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

   .. _Closure Table: http://stackoverflow.com/questions/192220/what-is-the-most-efficient-elegant-way-to-parse-a-flat-table-into-a-tree/192462#192462

+* Group descriptions.
+The display name only allows a short piece of text.
+  Group descriptions could, for example, include external links or instructions on how to request group membership.

 * User-level self service to request group membership (including the associated queue interface for group owners to approve/deny requests), or to remove yourself from groups.
 This capability is likely to be added in a later iteration.
-In the meantime, group owners may include information on requesting membership in the group description, and the list of group owners will be visible in the web UI.
+In the meantime, the list of group owners will be visible in the web UI.

 * More fine-grained group permissions.
 The initial iteration has only three effective levels of access: job submission delegates, ordinary group